 Lukas Pawelka is a guitar and violin maker, who graduated at the Luthier School in Hallstatt, Austria.
 After spending a month at the Hardanger fiddle workshop in Voss in October 2018, he started working as Hardanger fiddle maker and repairer at the workshop of the Ole Bull Academy in 2019.
 In addition to repairing Hardanger fiddles he focuses on the repair of violins, guitars and other musical instruments.

-Sigvald Rørlien has been working as a Hardanger fiddle maker for Kringsjå A/S, an operating company of the Ole Bull Academy, since 2004.
+Sigvald Rørlien has been working as a Hardanger fiddle maker for Kringsjå A/S, an operating company of the Ole Bull Academy, from 2004-2018.
 He was trained by Anders Aasen in Eidfjord and has been active as a fiddle maker since the 1970s.
 Since then he has been learning the art of fiddle making from many others and has together with the Swedish fiddle maker Hans Lisper undertaken a study tour to Cremona, the "Mecca of violin making" in Italy.